cool-mcu/cetalib/docs/ceta-iot-robot/joystick.md

 Scan for wireless networks, and connect to your robot.
 The WiFi password is identical to the SSID.

-Next, ensure your F310 is plugged in to your PC, then follow [these instructions](https://github.com/cool-mcu/cetalib/blob/main/utilities/joystick/README.md) to execute the "cetalib-joystick-client.py" python script in your terminal/command window.
+Next, ensure your F310 is plugged in to your PC, then execute the [CETALIB Joystick UDP Client](https://github.com/cool-mcu/cetalib/blob/main/utilities/joystick/README.md) python script in your terminal/command window.

+For detailed lessons covering the use of this module, [contact us](mailto:info@cool-mcu.com) to enrol in the [CETA Robotics and IoT Curriculum for Pre-University Educators](https://www.cool-mcu.com/bundles/ceta-robotics-and-iot-curriculum-for-pre-university-educators).

 ## Methods:
 * [initialize()](<#bool-initializevoid>)